Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Introduction

 \section{Introduction}

 The large inflow of refugees to many European countries since 2015 has intensified policy debates regarding optimal strategies for refugee labor market integration.
-Ever since, calls for a quick take-up of jobs are particularly salient.
-However, if institutional barriers such as (partial) employment bans and slow skill recognition are high, refugees' work opportunities are oftentimes limited to jobs with particularly low entry barriers.
+Since then, calls for a quick take-up of jobs have been particularly salient.
+However, if institutional barriers such as employment bans and slow skill recognition are high, refugees' work opportunities are oftentimes limited to jobs with particularly low entry barriers.
 This paper examines whether the fast take-up of only temporarily available low-barrier jobs has an impact on the labor market integration of refugees.

 The fast take-up of low-barrier jobs may impact refugee labor market integration in different ways: On the one hand, they may serve as a stepping stone to better jobs by providing access to the labor market, and refugees can accumulate country- or sector-specific skills earlier.
-On the other hand, low-barrier and potentially low-quality jobs may also trap refugees in worse employment relations if the take-up of such jobs subsitutes for longer job search and investment in skills \citep{arendt2022,arendt2023}.
+On the other hand, low-barrier and potentially low-quality jobs may also trap refugees in worse employment relations if the take-up of such jobs crowds out longer job search and investment in skills \citep{arendt2022,arendt2023}.
 Previous findings highlight the importance of local labor market conditions for refugee employment, such as higher local labor demand \citep{steinmayr}.
 However, for refugees mainly the local availability of low-barrier jobs is relevant but has not been studied in detail.
 One exception is \citet{degenhardtnimczik}, who focus on gig jobs as a specific example of low-barrier employment.